CX3C motif chemokine receptor 1: Clinical significance

 CX3CR1 and immune cells are strongly connected due to its abundant cell surface expression.
 Therefore, clinical meaning of CX3CR1 can be found in diseases connected with immunity.
 CX3CR1 is able to increase accumulation of immune cells in the affected body part, which results in disease aggravation.
 Few examples: allergies, Rheumatoid arthritis, Renal diseases, Chronic liver disease or Crohn's disease.

 CX3CR1 is also a coreceptor for HIV-1, and some variations in this gene lead to increased susceptibility to HIV-1 infection and rapid progression to AIDS.

 Since CX3CR1 plays a major role for interaction between endothelial cells and immune cells, it can aid vascular build up on the artery walls (plaque), thus it has been associated with Atherosclerosis.
 In addition, this may lead to thrombosis, other cardiovascular diseases or even cerebral ischemia.

 CX3CL1-CX3CR1 axis has an ability to control neurological inflammation through activation of microglia.
 Its role in brain pathologies can be therefore protective but also detrimental.
 There are connections between microglia and neurodegenerative disorders like Alzheimer's disease, Parkinson's disease or even with neurocognitive HIV-dementia.
 Moreover, CX3CR1 variants have been described to modify the survival time and the progression rate of patients with amyotrophic lateral sclerosis.

 Mutations in CX3CR1 are associated to dysplasia of the hip.

 Homozygous CX3CR1-M280 mutation impairs human monocyte survival and deteriorates outcome of human systemic candiasis.

 As mentioned before, this receptor and its ligand are important for the metabolism of the bone tissue in terms of differentiation of osteoclasts and osteoblasts.
 Overactivation of osteoclasts as well as accumulation of other immune cells has been linked to Osteoporosis.

-CX3CR1 with Fractalkine have a meaningful place also in many various types of cancer (e.g. Neuroblastoma, Prostate cancer, Gastric adenocarcinoma or B cell lymphomas) where CX3CL1-CX3CR1 axis is a double agent, providing antitumoral effects (stimulating and recruiting immune cells to target neoplasm) and protumoral effects (stimulating important activity in malignant cells like: invasion, proliferation and apoptosis resistance, for facilitating metastasis).
-Therefore, it has a lot of potential as therapeutical target in cancer.
+CX3CR1 with fractalkine have a role in various types of cancer (e.g. neuroblastoma, prostate cancer, gastric adenocarcinoma or B cell lymphomas) where CX3CL1-CX3CR1 axis is a double agent, providing antitumoral effects (stimulating and recruiting immune cells to target neoplasm) and protumoral effects (stimulating important activity in malignant cells like: invasion, proliferation and apoptosis resistance, for facilitating metastasis).
+Therefore, it has potential as a therapeutictarget in cancer.